BommySK/Math400Project/README.md

 Dumnicki also shows in [D2] that the matrix we find has full rank if and only if there exists a degree-m polynomial with rational coefficients which vanishes at the exponent vectors of each allowed monomial.

 This project was done in collaboration with Dr. Stepan Paul of the Cal Poly Mathematics Department.
-We came together to work on this due to our intrigue for this Mathematical problem and its interesting implementation possibility in Java (or any programming language for that matter).
+We came together to work on this due to our intrigue in this Mathematical problem and its interesting implementation possibility in Java (or any programming language for that matter).

 [D1] Marcin Dumnicki, Cutting diagram method for systems of plane curves with base points, Ann.
 Polon.
 Math.
 90  (2007), no. 2, 131{143.
 MR 2289179 (2008d:4048)}